mrisher/smtp-sts/mta-sts.md

 non-expired.
 It is expected that sending MTAs use a set of trusted CAs similar to those in widely deployed Web browsers and operating systems.

+The certificate MAY be checked for revocation via the Online Certificate Status Protocol (OCSP) [@!RFC2560], certificate revocation lists (CRLs), or some other mechanism.

 HTTP 3xx redirects MUST NOT be followed.

 Senders may wish to rate-limit the frequency of attempts to fetch the HTTPS